The Archer Center

 Personal Statement

-Write an original personal statement (maximum of 500 words) that explains why you seek to be an Archer Fellow by addressing the following questions:
+Write an original personal statement (maximum of 500 words) that explains why you seek to be a Graduate Archer Fellow by addressing the following prompts:

-• Elaborate on your commitment to public service, policy and/or politics, including any background or training, and/or skills that have prepared you to be an Archer Fellow.
+1. Elaborate on your commitment to public service, policy, and/or politics, including any background, training, and/or skills that have prepared you to be a Graduate Archer Fellow.

-• Elaborate on how this program will advance your educational and professional goals?
-Why do you want to live, learn and intern in Washington, D.C.?
+2. Elaborate on how this program will advance your educational and professional goals.
+Why do you want to live, learn, and intern in Washington, D.C.?

 Policy Research Prospectus

-3. Articulate a policy recommendation that would solve the problem.
+2. Articulate a policy recommendation that would effectively address this challenge.

-The prospectus must include supporting evidence using MLA or APA formatted citations.
+The prospectus must include supporting evidence with properly formatted citations (such as MLA, APA, or Chicago).
 Citations are not included in the 500-word limit for the policy paper.
-You may submit extra pages to accommodate your citations.

 List of Potential Internship Sites

-To explore potential internship sites, please visit our internship webpage.
+To explore potential internship sites, visit our internship webpage.

 Disclosure Statement